emile22/sustainability/draft-stephan-legacy-path-eco-design.md

   * hardware component must support variation of power, of bit rate or only being shutdown and restarted
   * firmware component must expose the monitoring and the actionable functions to the software components
-  * software component must be updated od added to operate these new capabilities
+  * software component must be updated or added to operate these new capabilities

 Legacy hardware component are designed for being rarely stop and re-started.
-On the very short term the rythm of start/stop supported by the component must be exposed to the management interface.
+The rythm of start/stop supported by the component must be documented immediatly in the datasheet.

 # Gain measurements